 It can make you look and feel younger, as it tightens loose skin and promotes a natural glow.
 It produces a growth hormone that rejuvenates our cells, enhances hair and nails, and aids weight loss.
 It helps regulate hormones, which can affect everything from moods to energy and metabolism.
 Not to mention strength training boosts stamina and flexibility.
 It can make you feel powerful, both inside and out.

 All this is for free, you can’t go wrong!
 Read on to discover more benefits, tips and techniques, and busting the myths.

 Strength training is also known as resistance or weight training.
 Basically, it’s overloading the muscles, forcing them to adjust to change and grow stronger.
 It can transform your body before your very eyes.

-Two forms for strength training:
+Two forms of strength training:

 - Isometric: contracting your muscles against a solid object (e.g. floor push-ups).